by Emily Bartelheim

 “Once you have determined your goals, objectives, and learning outcomes, consultation with your subject librarian can speed up the process of content discovery,” Broughton said.
 “Be it library-licensed or open; text, data, or multimedia, your librarian can help find the right content, help interpret rights issues, and point you in the right direction for next steps.”

 Choosing materials to assign to students should be part of an overall thoughtful and purposeful course design strategy.
-The Office of Instructional Innovation has a team of instructional designers who are available to assist OHIO faculty with courses.
-Designers can help faculty become more aware of open education resources (OER), be they an open-source textbook or other material.
+The Office of Instructional Innovation has a team of instructional technologists who are available to assist OHIO faculty with courses.
+Technologists can help faculty become more aware of open education resources (OER), be they an open-source textbook or other material.

 The Office of Instructional Innovation (OII) serves as a catalyst to spark bold experimentation and sustainable discovery of promising new approaches to instruction.
 OII provides a variety of services to academic units and faculty, online programs and students, as well as additional initiatives to further the institution’s mission.
 Visit our home page for more information.